 The park is free to visit and includes The People’s Gardens, a 22 acre park showcasing Victorian horticulture at its best.
 Next to the visitor centre The Victorian Walled Kitchen Garden offers inspiration and education on the horticultural skills involved in designing a Victorian Kitchen Garden as well as growing fruit, vegetables and flowers.
 There is also a viewing hive, where you can see bees at work and sample the honey produced by them.

-You May Also Enjoy – The Best Places to See Bluebells in Ireland
+You May Also Enjoy – Over 1300 Of The Best Summer Fun Ideas For Kids

 Brigit’s Garden, Galway